tridentli/trident/doc/Trident.md

 [Portal code](https://github.com/ops-trust/portal/),
 but Trident is a full redesign and from scratch rewrite in [Go](https://golang.org/).

-The underlying lirbary has been cared out into a dedicated project [Pitchfork](https://github.com/tridentli/pitchfork) for use in other systems.
+The underlying library has been carved out into a dedicated project [Pitchfork](https://github.com/tridentli/pitchfork) for use in other systems.

 Useful links:
  * [Trident Website](https://trident.li)